-An approved baccalaureate degree, which includes: A major in a school subject: A minimum cumulative GPA of 2.50 out of 4.0 calculated on all UofL and transferable courses taken within the semesters containing the last 20 university-level courses (60.0 credit hours), including courses in a previous degree and courses taken subsequently A minimum cumulative GPA of 2.50 on all courses comprising the major Credit in Education 2500 - Practicum I - Orientation to Teaching (or equivalent) and a favourable recommendation Completion of the Writing Proficiency Requirement English by the June 1 document deadline Special admission requirements for majors in Drama Education, Music Education, Native Education, and Physical Education Students who receive a Waiver of Education 2500 or have counted Education 2500 in the approved degree will be required to complete an additional Education elective.
-Students who do not receive a favourable recommendation for admission to the Faculty of Education may be permitted to re-enroll in the course after one full year provided they can demonstrate that they have sufficiently remediated inadequacies in their previous performance.
+- An approved baccalaureate degree, which includes: - A major in a school subject: - A minimum cumulative GPA of 2.50 out of 4.0 calculated on all UofL and transferable courses taken within the semesters containing the last 20 university-level courses (60.0 credit hours), including courses in a previous degree and courses taken subsequently - A minimum cumulative GPA of 2.50 on all courses comprising the major - Credit in Education 2500 Practicum I Orientation to Teaching (or equivalent) and a favourable recommendation - Completion of the Writing Proficiency Requirement English by the June 1 document deadline - Special admission requirements for majors in Drama Education, Music Education, Native Education, and Physical Education

+Students who receive a Waiver of Education 2500 or have counted Education 2500 within the minimum requirements of the approved degree will be required to complete an additional Education elective.
+Students who do not receive a favourable recommendation, or who have withdrawn, may be permitted to re-enrol in the course after one full year and with permission of the Assistant Dean, Student Program Services.